-We show how VZ stock compares to 2,000+ US-based stocks, and to peers in the Communications sector and Major Telecommunications industry.
+We show how VZ stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Telecommunications Resellers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Verizon is one of the largest communication technology companies in the world.
 Verizon Communications Inc. was formed on June 30, 2000 and is celebrating its 20th year as one of the world’s leading providers of technology, communications, information and entertainment products and services.
 Headquartered in New York City and with a presence around the world, Verizon generated revenues of $128.3 billion in 2020.
 The company offers voice, data and video services and solutions on its award winning networks and platforms, delivering on customers’ demand for mobility, reliable network connectivity, security and control.